 The board and CSUSA will follow the protocol established for screening school employees, vendors and board members.
-The school-based Business Operations Manager will be responsible for complying with arranging background and fingerprinting the criminal background check policy of services, which will follow all state and district LEArequirements.
+The Business Operations Manager will be responsible for complying with the criminal background check policy of LEA.
 Every 5 years, Academy staff will be required to be fingerprinted and pass a criminal background check.